Pat Arrowsmith: 1974 conviction for incitement

 In 1974, Arrowsmith was convicted of offences against sections 1 and 2 of the Incitement to Disaffection Act 1934, and sentenced to 18 months in prison for having handed out leaflets at a British army base, urging soldiers to refuse to serve in Northern Ireland.

 Escape from prison

-On September 7, 1974, Arrowsmith escaped from Askham Grange open prison.
+On 7 September 1974, Arrowsmith absconded from Askham Grange open prison.
 After walking out from prison, Arrowsmith spoke at an anti-fascist demonstration in Hyde Park and befriended lesbian and gay attendees.
 In an interview with the 5 Cally Road research project, Nettie Pollard (a member of the Gay Liberation Front), recalled Arrowsmith saying to LGBT protestors, "Well, why don't we go to Housmans?"
 The group took sanctuary at the 5 Caledonian Road premises shared by the radical bookshop Housmans and the pacifist newspaper Peace News.
-Upon arrival, the group contacted The Press Association to say, "there's a fugitive at Housmans, 5 Caledonian Road."
+Upon arrival, the group contacted The Press Association to say: "There's a fugitive at Housmans, 5 Caledonian Road."
 Their photographs appeared on the front page of The Sunday Telegraph.
 When arresting officers appeared at the scene, Arrowsmith refused to walk downstairs and was carried down three flights of stairs.